George Mitchell (Australian politician)

-George Deane Mitchell (30 August 1894 – 11 January 1961) was an Australian politician and an Independent member of the New South Wales Legislative Assembly for a single term between 1941 and 1944.
+George Deane Mitchell, (30 August 1894 – 11 January 1961) was an Australian politician and an Independent member of the New South Wales Legislative Assembly for a single term between 1941 and 1944.

 Early life

-Mitchell was born in Caltowie near Jamestown, South Australia and was the son of a railway porter.
+Mitchell was born in Caltowie near Jamestown, South Australia, and was the son of a railway porter.
 He was educated in Adelaide and worked as a clerk in Therbarton until 1914.
-Mitchell enlisted in the First Australian Imperial Force at the outbreak of World War One and served in the Middle East and France between 1914 and 1919.
-He reached the rank of Lieutenant and was awarded the Military Cross and Distinguished Conduct Medal.
-In the inter-war period Mitchell was a member of the Citizens' Military Forces and re-enlisted in the Second Australian Imperial Force with the rank of Captain at the commencement of World War Two.
-He reached the rank of Major and commanded an amphibious landing force in the New Guinea Campaign.
-Mitchell had several other occupations including potato farming in Dorrigo, owning a motor garage and car sales agency and script writing for the Australian film industry.
-He was an office holder in the Returned Services League.
+Mitchell enlisted in the Australian Imperial Force at the outbreak of the First World War and served in the Middle East and France between 1914 and 1919.
+He reached the rank of lieutenant and was awarded the Military Cross and Distinguished Conduct Medal.
+In the inter-war period Mitchell was a member of the Citizen Military Forces and re-enlisted in the Second Australian Imperial Force with the rank of captain at the commencement of the Second World War.
+He reached the rank of major and commanded an amphibious landing force in the New Guinea campaign.
+Mitchell had several other occupations including potato farming in Dorrigo, owning a motor garage and car sales agency, and script writing for the Australian film industry.
+He was an office holder in the Returned Sailors’ and Soldiers’ Imperial League of Australia.